jagalactic/jtrace/Readme.md

     jtrc_tm         - Put an entry in the trace, with caller-supplied time jtrc_funcline   - Put an entry in the trace, overriding the function name and line number with caller-supplied values jtrc_hexdump    - Put a hex dump into the trace buffer.
-This may span trace buffer entries jtrc_print_tail - Print the last N elements from the trace, via printf or printk depending on context jtrc_entry      - Trace entry to a function jtrc_exit       - Trace exit from a function jtrc_err        - Trace an error
+This may span trace buffer entries jtrc_pfs        - Print pre-formatted string to the trace.
+Use this for extra args, or for strings that are not statically defined jtrc_entry      - Trace entry to a function jtrc_exit       - Trace exit from a function jtrc_err        - Trace an error
-    jtrc_errexit    - Trace error exit from a function
+    jtrc_errexit    - Trace error exit from a function jtrc_print_tail - Print the last N elements from the trace, via printf or printk depending on context

 ## Porcelain Functions